communitiesuk/funding-service/.github/pull_request_template.md

 ### Performance and security
 - [ ] No N+1 query problems introduced
+- [ ] Any new DB queries include appropriate where clauses based on the user's permissions

 ### Testing
 - [ ] I have tested this change and it meets the acceptance criteria for the ticket
+- [ ] I need the reviewer(s) to pull and run this change locally
 - [ ] New (non-developer) functionality has appropriate unit and integration tests
 - [ ] End-to-end tests have been updated (if applicable)
 - [ ] Edge cases and error conditions are tested